Top Reasons why contractors don’t show up

-For clients eager to remodel their homes, there are few things more frustrating and disappointing than a contractor who doesn’t show up to do the job.
+For clients eager to remodel their homes, wants hand crafted custom cabinets and custom bathroom design and remodeling.
+There are few things more frustrating and disappointing than a contractor who doesn’t show up to do the job.

 Why do contractors accept the work and then disappear?